 Before joining Dana-Farber, Dr. Jacobson served as the Chairman of Medicine at North Shore Medical Center.
 As part of the Partners Healthcare system, he co-developed and currently co-directs the Partners Clinical Process Improvement Leadership Program.
 He has an extensive track record in quality measurement and quality improvement, serving as a founding member of the American Society of Clinical Oncology (ASCO) Quality Oncology Practice Initiative, as co-developer of the ASCO/ONS Chemotherapy Safety Standards and as recent past Chair of the ASCO Quality of Care Committee.

-Dr. Kantoff is chief of the Division of Solid Tumor Oncology, leader of the Dana-Farber/Harvard Cancer Center Prostate Cancer Program, and director of the Prostate Cancer Specialized Program of Research Excellence (SPORE).
-He is also a professor of Medicine at Harvard Medical School.
-He became chief clinical research officer in October 2006.
+Dr. Kantoff is chief of the Division of Solid Tumor oncology at Dana-Farber.
+In addition, he is the leader of the Dana-Farber/Harvard Cancer Center Prostate Cancer Program and director of the prostate cancer Specialized Program of Research Excellence (SPORE).

 Lee M. Nadler, MD, received his medical degree from Harvard Medical School in 1973.
 After residency training at Columbia-Presbyterian Medical Center, and training at the National Cancer Institute in tumor immunology, he completed a medical oncology fellowship at Dana-Farber, where he joined the staff in 1980.
 During his tenure at Dana-Farber, he has served as chief of the Division of Hematologic Malignancies and was the first chair of the Department of Adult Oncology.
 Dr. Nadler is the Virginia and D.K.
 Ludwig Professor of Medicine at Harvard Medical School and the Pan Mass Challenge Senior Investigator at Dana-Farber.